jrmarquard/COMP2911-Game/README.md

     - backend and how it interfaces with each component
 - Joshua
     - maze generation
+    - multiplayer game mode
 - Patrick
     -
 - Tim
     - maze implementation
+    - Sound
 - Tyler
     - AI implementation
+    - Main menu

 #### Completed Goals
 - Basic GUI
 - Basic Game Mode
 - Maze genration with different sizes
+- Menu (functional but not pretty)
+- Ratio restriction (with columns to adjust window size)